How to Use Your Blog to Write Your Book

 I think the biggest fear of would-be authors is sitting down with a blank Word document and a goal of writing 100 pages or more.
 I am here to dispel that myth for you.
 First, there is no rule that your book needs to be long.
 Some very effective books are less than 60 pages.

-7 Tips for Writing Your Book Using Your Blog
+7 Tips for on How to Write Your Book Using Your Blog

 What are you waiting for?
 Now is the perfect time to start – especially if you are taking part in the Ultimate Blog Challenge (it is still not too late to sign up).
 Here are 7 tips for writing your book on your blog.